olivroy/reuseme/README.md

 #> `i` TODO Would have to look for notebooks that don't contain notebook in th…- `Done✔?`
 #> `i` TODO strip is_cli_info in Package? only valid for EDA (currently not sh…- `Done✔?`
 #> `i` TODO long enough to be meanignful?- `Done✔?`
-#> `i` FIXME try to detect all the chunk caption, but would have to figure out the end of it maybe lightparser.- `Done✔?`
 #> `i` TODO merge with define_outline_criteria- `Done✔?`
 #> `i` it is 'R/outline.R' or 'R/outline-roxy.R'
 #>